WeAreStudio99/99Track/README.md

 ### Yarn

 Yarn is the package manager of choice for this project.
-After ensuring you are using Node.js 20 _(lts/iron)_, activate `corepack` to use Yarn by running:
+Ensure you are using Node.js 20 _(lts/iron)_ and then activate `corepack` to use Yarn :

 ```bash
 corepack enable